-- (a) the Provider fails to rectify a breach, or pattern of breaches, of this Deed, as determined and specified by the Department, to the Department's complete satisfaction, within 10 Business Days of receiving a Notice from the Department to do so, or such other period specified by the Department; - (b) the Provider fails to fulfil, or is in breach of, any of its obligations under this Deed that are not capable of being rectified, as determined by the Department; - (c) the Provider's performance of any of its obligations under this Deed is less than satisfactory to the Department; - (d) an event has occurred which would entitle the Department to terminate this Deed under clause 58; or - (e) this Deed otherwise provides for the Department to exercise rights under clause 54.2, the Department may, at its absolute discretion and by providing Notice to the Provider, immediately exercise one or more of the remedies specified in clause 54.2.
+- (a) the Provider fails to rectify a breach, or pattern of breaches, of this Deed, as determined and specified by the Department, to the Department's complete satisfaction, within 10 Business Days of receiving a Notice from the Department to do so, or such other period specified by the Department; - (b) the Provider fails to fulfil, or is in breach of, any of its obligations under this Deed that are not capable of being rectified, as determined by the Department; - (c) the Provider's performance of any of its obligations under this Deed is less than satisfactory to the Department; - (d) an event has occurred which would entitle the Department to terminate this Deed under clause 59; or - (e) this Deed otherwise provides for the Department to exercise rights under clause 55.2, the Department may, at its absolute discretion and by providing Notice to the Provider, immediately exercise one or more of the remedies specified in clause 55.2.

-- 54.2 The remedies that the Department may exercise are: - (a) suspending any or all of the following, until otherwise Notified by the Department: - the Provider from delivering Services under this Deed, in whole or in part (including in respect of one or more Sites, Locations and/or Employment Regions); - (ii) any Payment under this Deed, in whole or in part; and/or - (iii) access to all or part of the Department's IT Systems for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System and/or other entity;
+- The remedies that the Department may exercise are: - (a) suspending any or all of the following, until otherwise Notified by the Department: - the Provider from delivering Services under this Deed, in whole or in part (including in respect of one or more Employment Regions and/or Sites); - (ii) Referrals, including at some or all Sites;

-- (b) terminating, or requiring the cessation of all Access to the Department's IT Systems for any particular Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System or any other entity; - (c) requiring the Provider to obtain new logon IDs for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor and/or other entity, and if so required, the Provider must promptly obtain such new logons; - applying bandwidth throttling measures in respect of all Access to the Department's IT Systems for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System and/or other entity; - (e) requiring the Provider to prepare and implement an IT security plan to the Department's complete satisfaction, and if so required, the Provider must do so within the timeframe required by the Department; - (f) imposing special conditions on: - (i) the manner of delivery of the Services; - (ii) the claiming or making of Payments; and/or - (iii) the management of Records, - as the Department thinks fit, and the Provider must comply with any such special conditions; - (g) reducing or not paying specific Payments that would otherwise have been payable in respect of a relevant obligation; - (h) reducing the total amount of any Payments, permanently or temporarily; - (i) where the Department has already made any payment to the Provider, recovering some or all of the relevant payment from the Provider, at the Department's absolute discretion, as a debt in accordance with clause 23; - (j) imposing additional financial or performance reporting requirements on the Provider; - (k) reducing the number of Places allocated to the Provider (including to zero in one or more Employment Regions) or transferring Participants to another Workforce Australia - Self-Employment Assistance Provider; and/or - (I) reducing the scope of this Deed. - 54.3 If the Department takes any action under this clause 54: - (a) where relevant, this Deed is deemed to be varied accordingly; and - (b) the Provider is not relieved of any of its obligations under this Deed.
+- (iii) any Payment under this Deed, in whole or in part; and/or - (iv) access to all or part of the Department's IT Systems for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System and/or other entity; - (b) terminating, or requiring the cessation of all Access to the Department's IT Systems for any particular Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System or any other entity; - (c) requiring the Provider to obtain new logon IDs for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor and/or other entity, and if so required, the Provider must promptly obtain such new logons; - applying bandwidth throttling measures in respect of all Access to the Department's IT Systems for any Personnel of the Provider and/or any Subcontractor, Third Party IT Vendor, External IT System and/or other entity; - requiring the Provider to prepare and implement an IT security plan to the Department's complete satisfaction, and if so required, the Provider must do so within the timeframe required by the Department; - (f) imposing special conditions on: - (i) the manner of delivery of the Services; - (ii) the claiming or making of Payments; and/or - (iii) the management of Records, - as the Department thinks fit, and the Provider must comply with any such special conditions; - (g) reducing or not paying specific Payments that would otherwise have been payable in respect of a relevant obligation; - (h) reducing the total amount of any Payments, permanently or temporarily; - (i) where the Department has already made any payment to the Provider, recovering some or all of the relevant payment from the Provider, at the Department's absolute discretion, as a debt in accordance with clause 23; - (j) imposing additional financial or performance reporting requirements on the Provider; and/or - (k) reducing the scope of this Deed (including, for the avoidance of doubt, with respect to one or more Employment Regions). - 55.3 If the Department takes any action under this clause 55: - (a) where relevant, this Deed is deemed to be varied accordingly; and - (b) the Provider is not relieved of any of its obligations under this Deed.

-55. Performance under other Commonwealth agreements
+56. Performance under other Commonwealth agreements